 Edit.
 Remember to edit your script as you practise.
 Remove those tricky words and the long sentences.
+That’s something this Morgan Tsvangirai speech omitted.
 Then, substitute with shorter, simpler words and sentences.
 And, lastly, put the stress into those words that help build meaning.

 Repetition.
 You can always combine stress and repetition.
 Repeating a key word or phrase is enhanced when you lay on the extra tone.